pcurt/mapio-docs/docs/source/os-build.rst

 * Linux machine
 * At least 90Go of free disk
 * At least 8Go of RAM and at least a 4 CPU cores
-* Follow the following README https://github.com/pcurt/yocto-build/blob/main/README.md to install :
+* Follow the following README https://github.com/pcurt/yocto-build/blob/main/README.md to install:
     * Git
     * Docker
     * CQFD